DayTradingToolkit

 Same market.
 Same chart.
 Same opportunity.
 The difference between these two traders isn’t their strategy or their software — it’s what’s happening between their ears.
 Learning to manage yourself is harder than learning to read a chart, and it matters more.

-The 2026 Regulatory Landscape: What’s Changing
+The 2026 Regulatory Landscape: The PDT Rule Is Gone

 What this doesn’t change: The difficulty.
 Lower barriers to entry don’t lower the skill requirements.
 If anything, our team is concerned that easier access without proper education could lead to more people losing money faster.
 The PDT rule, for all its flaws, forced some traders to slow down.
 Without that guardrail, discipline becomes even more important.